Cantera/cantera/doc/sphinx/userguide/reactor-tutorial.md

 reac.thermo()
 ```

-Now, let's advance the simulation in time to an (arbitrary) absolute time of 1 second,
+Now, let's advance the simulation in time to an absolute time of 1 second, and examine
-and examine how the state of the gas has changed
+how the state of the gas has changed.
+There isn't anything special about choosing 1
+second as the end time for the integration; any end time can be chosen.
+We are choosing
+1 second here because after that amount of time, the mixture will have almost certainly
+ignited for a wide range of initial conditions.

 ```{code-cell} python
 # advance the simulation to the specified absolute time, t = 1 sec